Seneca Village: Development

 Natural features on the Seneca Village landscape which still survive today are Summit Rock, then known as Goat Hill, the highest natural elevation in modern Central Park, and Tanner's Spring near its southern base.
 The settlement's main street was "Spring Street" as marked on an 1838 map, or as "old Lane" on an 1856 map, and it connected to "Stillwells Lane".
-Only Eighth Avenue and 86th Street were developed by 1856, although property lines generally followed the Commissioners' Plan of 1811.
-Seneca Village was in the city's 19th Ward, and was sometimes associated with Yorkville.

 The previous landowner before African American settlement was a white farmer named John Whitehead, who purchased his property in 1824.
 One year later, Whitehead began selling off smaller lots from his property.
 At the time, the area was far from the core of New York City, which was centered south of 23rd Street in what is now Lower Manhattan.
 On September 27, 1825, a 25-year-old African American man named Andrew Williams, employed as a bootblack and later as a cartman, purchased three lots from the Whiteheads for $125.
 On the same day, African Methodist Episcopal Zion Church (AME Zion Church) trustee Epiphany Davis, employed as a feed store clerk, bought twelve lots for $578.
 Both men were part of the New York African Society for Mutual Relief, an organization whose members supported each other financially.
 The AME Zion Church bought six additional lots the same week, and by 1832, at least 24 lots had been sold to African Americans.
 Additional nearby development was centered around "York Hill", a plot bounded by where Sixth and Seventh Avenues would have been built, between 79th and 86th Streets.
 York Hill was mostly owned by the city, but 5 acres were purchased by William Matthews, a young African American, in the late 1830s.
 Matthews's African Union Church also bought land in Seneca Village around that time.